 - A Pakistani Christian man, Parvez Henry Gill built a 140 ft. long Christian Cross at “Gora Qabristan Cemetry” in Karachi.
 This is Asia’s biggest Christian Cross in a city where 90% of the people are Muslims.

 - Karachi houses some of the oldest architectural designs, dating back to the Victorian era, and some of the tallest, modern-day architectural wonders as well.
 The Merewether Clock Tower, Empress Market, and Frere Hall are amazing architectural pieces from the British Victorian Era, while modern-day architecture includes the Harbor Front, MCB Tower, Bahria Town Icon, and The Ocean Tower.

 - It has one of the largest public transport systems of Asia, with beautifully painted trucks, buses, mini-buses, rickshaws, and Tuk-Tuks spread around in the city.

 - One of the best things about Karachi is that you can get absolutely everything that money can buy.
 From shoe laces to luxury yachts, cheap furniture, electronic gadgets, clothes, cigarettes, even drugs, arms and ammunition!

 - Karachi is the home of the biggest mall in South Asia “Lucky One Mall”.

 - For all the sea lovers Karachi has Clifton Beach, which isn’t that fancy.
 But then there’s the French Beach and Gadani, which would pass as beaches of high, international standards.

-- Karachi Harbour, on the shores of which the city is situated, is a safe and beautiful natural harbour.
+- Karachi Harbor, on the shores of which the city is situated, is a safe and beautiful natural harbor.